Hifu-devs/email_service/README.md

 ## Email microservice for use of the HIFU App api
+  Hifu Api calls to this microservice to send an email to the emergency contact using Twilio/SendGrid

 ### Endpoint to send emails to emergency contact
 Post to https://nameless-ravine-82701.herokuapp.com/email_alert